Eduard Franz: Life and career

 In 1956, Franz appeared on a first-season episode of Gunsmoke titled "Indian Scout", performing in the role of Amos Cartwight, a scout for the United States cavalry who knowingly leads the troopers into an ambush by a Comanche war party.
 That same year he guest-starred with Joan Fontaine in the episode "The De Santre Story" of the NBC anthology series The Joseph Cotten Show.
 Later, In 1958, Franz was cast in the second season of Zorro, playing the role of Señor Gregorio Verdugo.
 He guest-starred as Jules Silberg in the 1960 episode "The Test" of CBS's anthology series The DuPont Show with June Allyson.

 In 1961, Franz starred in the episode "The Duke of Texas" of Western series Have Gun - Will Travel.
 Also, in that same year, Franz guest-starred as Gustave Helmer in the ABC legal drama The Law and Mr. Jones with James Whitmore in the title role and Jack Mullaney as a second guest star.
 About that same time, he portrayed characters on NBC's anthology series The Barbara Stanwyck Show and on the NBC Western Cimarron City.
 Always dedicated to the theater, despite his television work, Franz in 1961 performed in the world premiere in Los Angeles of Edna St. Vincent Millay's poetic drama Conversation at Midnight, co-starring with James Coburn and Jack Albertson.

-In 1962 acted in Beauty and the Beast.
+In 1962 he acted in Beauty and the Beast and in the Death Valley Days episode "Abel Duncan's Dying Wish."
 Two years later, Franz was cast as psychiatric clinic director Dr. Edward Raymer in 30 episodes of the weekly ABC medical drama Breaking Point with co-star Paul Richards.
 Then, in 1964, he reprised his role in Conversation at Midnight at Broadway's Billy Rose Theatre.
 Both that stage version of Millay's work and the one done in 1961 were produced by Worley Thorne in association with Susan Davis.